 Well, hello, sunshine!
 It’s the perfect time of year for a few fun closet additions!
-So, c’mon, let’s make girlie-twirly layer skirts.
+So, c’mon, let’s get girlie-twirly with these DIY Layer Skirt patterns.

 Layer or tiered skirts are popular, especially for warm weather.
 The look is light and tropical, with room to breathe and move.

 I am very much a neutral wardrobe girl, but I love adding pops of color with bold skirts, pants, or accessories!

 A capsule wardrobe is about curating a limited selection of interchangeable clothing items that work together.

 These are usually classic pieces made up of neutral shades.
 This allows you to create many outfits with a small number of clothing pieces.

 Learn how to put together an effortless and elevated spring capsule wardrobe.

 A skirt is an excellent and easy piece to create for your existing wardrobe!
 It’s fast and fun to add color or pattern emphasis this way.

 Layered skirts are delightful, but an elastic-waist layer skirt is even better.
 Throw it on quickly, and your outfit is nearly complete.

 Check out the elastic layered skirt patterns below.